The Secret Fate of All Life: 2002

-Hart and Maggie are now in a better position with their marriage and often go on double dates with Cohle and his new girlfriend, Laurie (Elizabeth Reaser).
-Cohle's reputation also improved among the police department for his efficient confession tactics.
+Marty and Maggie are now in a better position with their marriage and often go on double dates with Rust and his new girlfriend, Laurie (Elizabeth Reaser).
+Rust's reputation also improves among the police department for his ability to get confessions from suspects.

-Hart's relationship with his daughters also took a turn, as Audrey (Erin Moriarty) starts rebelling against her parents.
-Eventually, Audrey is arrested for having sex with two adult boys, an event that angers Hart.
-During an argument, Hart slaps Audrey, causing friction between his family.
+Marty's relationship with his daughters also takes a turn, as Audrey (Erin Moriarty) starts rebelling against her parents.
+Eventually, Audrey is arrested for having sex with two adult men, an event that angers Marty.
+During an argument, Marty slaps Audrey, causing friction between his family.

-Cohle interrogates Guy Francis (Christopher Berry), a man who was charged with double murder.
-He manages to get a confession out of him.
-Desperate, Francis wants a plea bargain, claiming that he knows about the man who killed Dora Lange, stating that they never captured him.
-Cohle refuses to listen until he mentions The Yellow King, prompting Cohle to aggressively attack him until he is restrained by the forces.
-The next day, Cohle and Hart return to get more details but find that Francis has killed himself.
-They trace Francis' last call before his death to a payphone, where he was called by his "lawyer".
+Rust interrogates a murder suspect named Guy Francis (Christopher Berry) and coaxes a confession out of him.
+Desperate, Francis demands a plea bargain, claiming he knows about the man who killed Dora Lange and suggesting that Rust and Marty failed to capture the real killer.
+Rust dismisses his claims until Francis mentions The Yellow King.
+Realizing Francis could be telling the truth, Rust begins to hit him, demanding he give up names.
+Other officers restrain Rust and remove him from the interrogation room.
+The next day, Rust and Marty return to get more details from Francis.
+They find that Francis has killed himself.
+They are told Francis received a call from his attorney shortly before.
+Rust and Marty trace the call to a payphone in the middle of nowhere.

-Cohle visits the tree where Dora Lange was found dead, which is now adorned with twig sculptures, similar to the ones found in Marie Fontenot's playhouse.
-He also returns to the Light of the Way Academy, finding the same twig sculptures and more drawings in the walls.
+Rust visits the tree where Dora Lange was found dead, which is now adorned with twig sculptures, similar to the ones found in Marie Fontenot's playhouse.
+He then returns to the Light of the Way Academy, finding macabre imagery on the walls and a litany of twig sculptures.